Ben Gazzara: Film work

 He joined other Actors Studio members in the 1957 film The Strange One produced by Sam Spiegel.
 He had a Broadway flop with The Night Circus (1958) and continued to guest-star on shows like Playhouse 90, Kraft Television Theatre, Armchair Theatre and DuPont Show of the Month.
 His second film was a high-profile performance as a soldier on trial for avenging his wife's rape in Otto Preminger's courtroom drama Anatomy of a Murder (1959).

 Gazzara told Charlie Rose in 1998 that he went from being mainly a stage actor who often would turn up his nose at film roles in the mid-1950s to, much later, a ubiquitous character actor who turned very little down.
-"When I became hot, so to speak, in the theater, I got a lot of offers," he said.
+"When I became hot, so to speak, in the theater, I got a lot of offers", he said.
 "I won't tell you the pictures I turned down, because you'll say, 'You are a fool'—and I was a fool."
 He went to Italy to make a comedy, The Passionate Thief (1960), with Anna Magnani and Totò.

-Back in the US he did a TV movie, Cry Vengeance!
-(1961), and was second-billed in The Young Doctors (1961).
-He was also the mystery guest on "What's My Line" (6 September 1961).
+Back in the US he did a TV movie, Cry Vengeance!, and was second-billed in The Young Doctors (both 1961).
+He was also the mystery guest on What's My Line?
+(September 6, 1961).
 He starred in Convicts 4 (1962).
 He returned to Italy to make The Captive City (1962) with David Niven.

-Gazzara was in the 1963 Actors Studio production of Strange Interlude on Broadway.
+Gazzara was the male lead in A Rage to Live (1965) with Suzanne Pleshette.

 Television star

 Gazzara became well known in several television series, beginning with Arrest and Trial, which ran from 1963 to 1964 on ABC.
 He also appeared in the TV special A Carol for Another Christmas (1964) and had a short Broadway run in A Traveller without Luggage in 1964.
 He also guest-starred on Kraft Suspense Theatre.

-Gazzara was the male lead in A Rage to Live (1965) with Suzanne Pleshette.

 He gained fame in the TV series Run for Your Life which ran from 1965 to 1968 on NBC, in which he played a terminally ill man trying to get the most out of the last two years of his life.
 For his work in the series, Gazzara received two Emmy nominations for "Outstanding Lead Actor in a Drama Series" and three Golden Globe nominations for "Best Performance by an Actor in a Television Series – Drama."
 When the series ended Gazzara had a cameo in If It's Tuesday, This Must Be Belgium (1969) and a lead in the wartime action film The Bridge at Remagen (1969).